RIVM-bioinformatics/ViroConstrictor/docs/user-guide.md

         --threads {threads}
     ```

 Here, `threads` refers to the amount of threads that ViroConstrictor may use on your LOCAL machine.
-If you're using ViroConstrictor on a HPC/cluster then these threads will only be used durin the pre-processing steps.
+If you're using ViroConstrictor on a HPC/cluster then these threads will only be used during the pre-processing steps.
-If you're using ViroConstricctor on your local machine then the given amount of threads will act as a 'ceiling' of usable threads during analysis.
+If you're using ViroConstrictor on your local machine then the given amount of threads will act as a 'ceiling' of usable threads during analysis.

 If your sequencing protocol does not use primers then set "NONE" for the primers flag with `--primers NONE`.